 Older dogs may require more extensive pre-procedure bloodwork and screening, different medications and anaesthestic agents, plus they may require fluids during the procedure, all which may end up costing more.

 Once your veterinarian has cleaned away the tartar and plaque, she can take a better look at the current state of the teeth and will have a clearer picture of decay or disease.
 At this point in the procedure, it may be necessary to extract teeth that have gone beyond repair, and these extractions will incur an additional fee, sometimes well into the thousands.
 It’s a good idea to talk over potential these additional costs with your vet prior to the cleaning so that you’re not blindsided with a bill after the fact.

-Post-cleaning medication may be required, including antibiotics to prevent infection or painkillers for post-extraction ache.
+Pre and/or post-cleaning medication may be required, including antibiotics to prevent infection or painkillers for post-extraction ache.